QM-Quality-Manager/qmplus-docs/content/en/docs/tutorials/workflow.md

 ---
 title: "Creating a full workflow"
 description: "In this tutorial we will create a full workflow and tie two together using the associated workflow support."
-lead: In this tutorial we will create a full workflow and tie two together using the associated workflow support."
+lead: "In this tutorial we will create a full workflow and tie two together using the associated workflow support."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false